 Amogla Camp is closed to the public for the foreseeable future

-My dad turned 72 this year, and my mom turned 64, and they decided it was time to retire from
+My dad turned 72 that year, and my mom 64, and they decided it was time to retire from

 actively operating the camp.